From Elizabeth Hudson: Christmas in Toyland

 Torry and Terrence Holt grew up playing football in Gibsonville.
 Within a few short years, they were stars in the NFL.
 Today, they spend the holidays together with family and friends in Raleigh, looking back on lives lived with integrity.

-In a year of isolation, adults have rediscovered the enduring joy of jigsaw puzzles.
-A Winston-Salem company creates puzzle scenes that bring North Carolina home for the holidays.
+Adults have rediscovered the enduring joy of jigsaw puzzles — and this Winston-Salem company creates puzzle scenes that bring North Carolina home for the holidays.

 Christmas shopping can be challenging, but back in the first half of the 20th century, North Carolinians got a helpful hint from a most unlikely source.